Where To See Whales in LA: Whale Watching Cruises, Festivals, and Viewpoints

 Leo Carrillo in Malibu is another state park that has hosted whale festivals in other years.
 Pick a spot with a view, and unpack the picnic - you can't go wrong.

-If you are creating your own whaling adventure, you might want to check out this whale website by Annenberg Learner; it's a wealth of information on Pacific gray whales and has a great kids' area for swatting up before heading out!
+If you are creating your own whaling adventure, you might want to check out this whale website; it's a wealth of information on whales.

 Originally published March 5, 2012